 Cinnamon Fern

-Cinnamon ferns are typically found in wetland zones and usually locates in swamps, bogs, and creeks in the natural world.
+Cinnamon ferns are typically found in wetland zones and are usually located in swamps, bogs, and creeks in the natural world.
 They are also famous for their diverse applications in gardening and landscaping, especially in shaded areas.
 They are excellent groundcover plants to add interest to flower beds, as a foundation for planters, and as a decorative species.

 The delicate new fronds will appear in early spring and shed tender leaves.
 The ferns get longer and wider for a few weeks, producing lively green leaves that appear in pairs and feature a softly toothy edge.
 In summer, the fertile fronds produce spikes.
 The points will get larger as they age and change to an intense, deep cinnamon hue.